A note on your oncology massage therapist.

 Will the sessions intensify sickness?

 We will use a very light touch throughout and our oils/ creams will be fragrance free.
-If you’re feeling sensitivity let us know and we’ll adapt accordingly for instance, we may decide to avoid your abdomen when massaging.
+If you’re feeling sensitivity let us know and we’ll adapt.
+For instance, we may avoid your abdomen when massaging.

-I’m the carer, can I have a treatment too?
+I’m the carer.
+Can I book in for a treatment too?

-Of course, it’s a very stressful and emotive time for carers and you often feel like you’re the one that has to be strong.
+It’s a very stressful and emotive time for carers and you often feel you’re the one that has to be strong.
 You have two choices whilst your loved one has their session.
-Leave them in our trusted hands and go off and grab some guilt free time to yourself, or you can both have your sessions at the same time.
+Leave them in our trusted hands and grab some guilt free time to yourself, or you can both have your sessions at the same time.

 Why would I not be able to have this cancer care complementary therapy?